 Hope Hicks Testifies On President Trump's Potential Obstruction Of Justice

-Hope Hicks, President Trump's former communications director, is facing a barrage of questions into her former boss' conduct behind closed doors on Wednesday.
+Former White House communications director Hope Hicks is not answering questions related to her time in the Trump administration during her closed-door testimony on Capitol Hill Wednesday, frustrating Democrats and leading some to say they will go to court to compel her testimony.

+Hicks, a close adviser to Trump during the campaign and in the White House, is the first person from the president's inner circle to testify before the House Judiciary Committee as it looks into issues stemming from special counsel Robert Mueller's investigation.
+Democrats are particularly interested in asking her about several episodes detailed in Mueller's report related to obstruction of justice.

-Democrats say that Hicks has not answered questions related to her time in the administration.
-White House lawyers, who accompanied her to the interview along with her personal counsel, have objected to those questions.
+But they have struggled to get answers.
+White House lawyers, who accompanied her to the interview along with her personal counsel, have objected to questions related to her work in the administration.

 Hicks' appearance before the House Judiciary Committee comes after weeks of angling by Democrats who have wanted an inside look into allegations that the president obstructed justice in the investigation about Russian interference in the 2016 election.
 The Trump administration has cited executive privilege in blocking access to other testimony and documents.